Best whitening toothpaste for a brighter smile in 2023, approved by dentists and tested by us

 Reasons to avoid

 Where there's a premium whitening toothpaste, there's always an option for those with more of a budget.
 The Extreme Whitening option from Arm & Hammer is another great pick if you're after something even cheaper than this.
-At almost $8 in the US, it works out more expensive than our top pick but in the UK, it's only £3.
+At almost $8 in the US, it works out more expensive than our top pick but in the UK, it's less than £4.
 The top pick in our list, the Colgate Max White Ultra Active Foam Whitening Toothpaste, is also an excellent budget option as well at under $6 / £5.

 Arm & Hammer is a classic brand that uses baking soda in its whitening toothpaste to help remove surface stains and improve the appearance of the teeth.
 Our tester tried the product out over two weeks and found it was effective in removing stains - especially the trickier ones that appear between the teeth.
-"All of my teeth were whiter after using this toothpaste but I particularly saw a change in the color of the sides of my teeth," she says.
+"All of my teeth were whiter after using this toothpaste but I particularly saw a change in the colour of the sides of my teeth," she says.

 "It's on the cheaper end of the spectrum so I don't mind this but the toothpaste didn't leave my teeth feeling as minty fresh as some of the other ones I tried out and it also left a slightly chalky aftertaste.
 But I don't feel I can complain, it still did a great job."